 Conciliation Committee

-The rules for conciliation committees can now be found in Art.
-294 TFEU in the Lisbon Treaty.
-Old rules on common decision making is changed to the Ordinary Legilslative Procedure. but may still be called the co-decision procedure in practise.
+The rules for conciliation committees can now be found in Article 294 TFEU of the Lisbon Treaty.
+Old rules on common decision-making are changed to the Ordinary Legislative Procedure but this may still be called co-decision in practise.

-Under the co-decision procedure a conciliation committee is set up when the Council cannot accept proposed amendments from the European Parliament.
+A conciliation committee is set up when the Council cannot accept proposed amendments from the European Parliament

-The committee is composed of 27 representatives from the member states and 27 from the European Parliament, appointed between groups bon the basis of the d`Hondt rule.
+The committee is composed of an equal number of representatives from the member states and from the European Parliament, appointed between groups on the basis of the d'Hondt rule.

-Most meaningful negotiations take place in a so-called `trialogue` meeting between the EU Council, the EU Commission and the European Parliament.
+In reality the effective negotiations take place in so-called "trialogue" meetings between the EU Council, the EU Commission and the European Parliament.
+This is where the compromises on important European law are worked out behind closed doors.

 Notes